-Keeping with Maruti Suzuki’s focus on low production costs, among its 25,000 work force in India there are 13,250 regular employees and 12,000 contractual, temporary employees.
-It is highly significant that the victimization of the Maruti Suzuki workers followed their rebellion against a company controlled union and the demands of their new union in 2012 to abolish the hated contract labor system, which pays temporary workers 14,000 rupees (US $214) a month, or less than half the salary of permanent workers.
+In keeping with Maruti Suzuki’s focus on low production costs, among its 25,000 work force in India there are 13,250 regular employees and 12,000 contractual, temporary employees.
+It is highly significant that the victimization of the Maruti Suzuki workers followed their rebellion against a company-controlled union and the demands of their new union in 2012 to abolish the hated contract labor system, which pays temporary workers 14,000 rupees (US $214) a month, or less than half the salary of permanent workers.

 Maruti Suzuki has been identified by Japan and India as a very profitable venture for both countries and Maruti Suzuki chairman R C Bhargava has been honored by both the Indian and Japanese governments.
-In 2011, the Japanese government awared Bhargava the royal honor of “The Order of the Rising Sun” bestowed by Emperor Akihito.
-He was also conferred with “Padma Bushan,” a top class honor by Indian presdient, Shri Pranab Mukherjee, in 2015.
+In 2011, the Japanese government awarded Bhargava the royal honor of “The Order of the Rising Sun” bestowed by Emperor Akihito.
+He was also conferred the “Padma Bushan,” a top-class honor, by Indian President Shri Pranab Mukherjee in 2015.

 Maruti Suzuki has received fulsome praise from the corporate sector of India.
 Fortune Magazine listed Maruti Suzuki as the country’s fourth most admired company and India’s popular English language TV channel NDTV named Maruti Suzuki “Car Manufacturer of the year” in 2016.